Bavarian Sauerkraut Strudel Recipe (Easy & Authentic)

 Pro tips for great Spaetzle

 Before we start, I’m going to share some pro tips that will help you create great Spaetzle!
-After all, when you go all the length to try a new recipe, you want it to be a success!
+After all, when you go to all the length to try a new recipe, you want it to be a success!

 Spaetzle recipe: Dough